The internal languages of univalent categories: The Bicategory of Univalent Full Comprehension Categories

-Every displayed bicategory $\D$ gives rise to a \conceptDef{total bicategory}{Bicategories.DisplayedBicats.DispBicat}{total_bicat} $\total{\D}$, whose objects are pairs $x : \D$ and $\xx : \dob{\D}{x}$ and a \conceptDef{forgetful pseudofunctor}{Bicategories.PseudoFunctors.Examples.Projection}{pr1_psfunctor} $\proj{\D} : \total{\D} \rightarrow \B$. \end{defi}
+Every displayed bicategory $\D$ gives rise to a \conceptDef{total bicategory}{Bicategories.DisplayedBicats.DispBicat}{total_bicat} $\total{\D}$, whose objects are pairs $x : \D$ and $\xx : \dob{\D}{x}$ and a \conceptDef{forgetful pseudofunctor}{Bicategories.PseudoFunctors.Examples.Projection}{pr1_psfunctor} $\proj{\D} : \total{\D} \rightarrow \B$. \end{defiC}

-To understand this notion, let us consider an example, namely the displayed bicategory of monoidal structures over the bicategory of univalent categories~(\cite{wullaert:2022}).
+To understand this notion, let us consider an example, namely the displayed bicategory of monoidal structures over the bicategory of univalent categories~\cite{wullaert:2022}.
 Here the objects over a univalent category $\C$ are monoidal structures for $\C$, the 1-cells over a functor $\F : \C_1 \rightarrow \C_2$ are structures that witness that $\F$ is a lax monoidal functor, and the 2-cells over a natural transformations $\nt$ are proofs that $\nt$ is a monoidal transformation.
 The total bicategory of this displayed bicategory is the bicategory of univalent monoidal categories, and the forgetful pseudofunctor sends every monoidal category to its underlying category.

-Next we look at adjoint equivalences and invertible 2-cells in the total bicategory, and we show how to construct them in a modular way.
-The main idea is that an adjoint equivalence in $\total{\D}$ can be obtained from an adjoint equivalence in $\B$ together with some additional structure in $\D$ and similarly for invertible 2-cells.
+Next we look at how to construct adjoint equivalences and invertible 2-cells in the total bicategory.
+Here the main idea is that an adjoint equivalence in $\total{\D}$ can be obtained from an adjoint equivalence in $\B$ together with some additional structure in $\D$ and similarly for invertible 2-cells.
 The necessary extra structure is given by \textbf{displayed adjoint equivalences} and \textbf{displayed invertible 2-cells} respectively.
 These notions are defined similar to their non-displayed versions, except that we use displayed objects, 1-cells, and 2-cells.